meldtown/cvbuilder/README.md

 TODO
 ----

- * Injecting HTML templates into main page may be done better somehow
+ * <s>Injecting HTML templates into main page may be done better somehow</s>
  * <s>Logic for arrays are in CvBuilderModel which is bad for collaborative work</s>
+ * Extract save method from models

 Notices
 -------